 She took the vow to help humans, thus Quan Yin is known as the female Bodhisattva.

-1. Define the best bagua placement of your specific Quan Yin statue by looking at its attributes, such as its colour, the material is made of, and other details.
-A white Quan Yin statue is a wonderful feng shui cure for the West bagua area because white colour is the expression of the Metal feng shui element of the West.
+- Define the best bagua placement of your specific Quan Yin statue by looking at its attributes, such as its color, the material is made of, and other details.
+A white Quan Yin statue is a wonderful feng shui cure for the West bagua area because the white color is the expression of the Metal feng shui element of the West.
 A green color Quan Yin sculpture made of jade can be a great addition to your East bagua area as green is an expression of the Wood feng shui element.

-3. Never place your Quan Yin statue on the floor, in the kitchen or in the bathroom.
-A height of at least 3 feet is recommended for the good feng shui placement of your Kwan Yin statue.
+- Never place your Quan Yin statue on the floor, in the kitchen or in the bathroom.
+A height of at least 3 feet is recommended for the good feng shui placement of your Quan Yin statue.

-4. You can also place the statue of Quan Yin close to your front door, facing the entrance.
-This will create a protective quality of energy at your entrance (the mouth of Chi), as well as the most welcoming sight when coming home.
+- You can also place the statue of Quan Yin close to your front door, facing the entrance.
+This will create a protective quality of energy at your entrance (the mouth of chi), as well as the most welcoming sight when coming home.

-Because feng shui is an ancient body of knowledge, most of the traditional, or classical feng shui cures are based on mythical, or culturally specific symbols and associations.
-Some classical feng shui cures such as the Chi Lin, the Pi Yao or the Fu Dogs—even though very popular with traditional feng shui schools followers—are not very well known (or applied) in the Western home.
+Since feng shui is an ancient body of knowledge, most of the traditional, or classical feng shui cures are based on mythical, or culturally specific symbols and associations.
+Some classical feng shui cures such as the Chi Lin, the Pi Yao or the Fu Dogs—even though very popular with traditional feng shui school followers—are not very well known (or applied) in the Western home.